 The Holly (Ilex) genus is very popular among landscape architects, nurserymen and home gardeners.
 Horticulturalists recognize approximately 20 American Holly species, 120 Oriental species, and nearly 200 varieties of the English Holly.

 Hollies offer quite a diverse range of plant characteristics.
-They can be deciduous or evergreen, small (18") or large (over 50'), and may be rounded, globose, pyramidal or columnar in form.
+They can be deciduous or evergreen, small (18 inches) or large (over 50 feet), and may be rounded, globose, pyramidal or columnar in form.
 Landscape uses are just as varied; hollies can be used as foundation plantings, screening, hedges, accent plants, mass plantings or specimen trees.

 Hollies are easily recognized by their alternate leaves.
 The flowers are generally inconspicuous with sexes on separate plants.
 It is essential to have both staminate and pistillate plants in the same general vicinity to insure proper pollination.
 Poor fruiting on hollies is a problem many gardeners experience.
 This could be due to poor pollination, young immature plants, high nitrogen levels in the soil, or a late spring frost which injures flowers.